-Apart from the sensitivity of this scheme to losses due to spontaneous emission and detector inefficiencies, the procedure fails even under ideal conditions in 50% of the cases, due to the high probability of a two-photon detection event, which leaves the ions in a product state.
+Apart from the sensitivity of this scheme to losses due to spontaneous emission and detector inefficiencies, the procedure fails even under ideal conditions in 50% of the cases.
+The reason for the 50% failure rate of the scheme is that we excite both ions suddenly, which leads to a very high probability for the two photon detection event, leaving the ions in a product state.
 Furthermore, the scheme is not robust to spontaneous decay of the ions (this is particularly relevant in the weak coupling regime) or detector inefficiencies.
-If spontaneous emission occurs in one of the ions, the photon emitted will escape undetected, and the detection of one photon in the photodetectors after this event will then lead to the generation of the product state $|1_A, 1_B\rangle$.
-Also, if the detector is inefficient, then only one of the photons of a two-photon event, i.e., a failure of the protocol, might be detected.
+If spontaneous emission occurs in one of the ions, the photon emitted will escape undetected, the detection of one photon in the photo-detectors after this event will then lead to the generation of the product state $|1_A, 1_B\rangle$, not the desired entangled state.
+Secondly, if the detector is inefficient, then only one of the photons of a two photon event, i.e. a failure of the protocol, might be detected.
+Both these cases will therefore lead to a potentially severe reduction in fidelity of the states produced by the protocol.